MicrosoftLearning/mslearn-databricks/Instructions/DE-02-End-to-end-streaming.md

         )
      ```

-8. Select **Delta Live Tables** in the left sidebar and then select your pipeline.

-9. Select **Settings** and then select **Add source code**.

-10. In the new field for source code, navigate to and select your data transformation notebook.

-11. Select **Save** in the pipeline settings pane.

-12. Select **Start**.
+6. Select **Start**.
 Monitor the pipeline to ensure it runs successfully and processes the data.

 ## Visualize the Processed Data
 1. Create a Dashboard: